noahmumma/azure-vm-setup/README.md

 <h1>Setup and Deployment of VMs (Azure)</h1>
-This tutorial outlines the setup and deployment of Azure virtual machines using Remote Desktop Protocl (RDP).<br />
+This tutorial outlines the setup and deployment of Azure virtual machines using Remote Desktop Protocol (RDP).<br />

 <h2>Video Demonstration</h2>